 Vallverdu spent the 2012-13 season as a volunteer assistant for the women’s tennis team and prior to that, spent a year as the team’s graduate assistant.

 “Laura has played and coached at the highest levels within this program,” Yaroshuk-Tews said.
 “As a player she competed for an NCAA title and as a coach she has already taught these players so much.
 I am proud to have a former player join my staff.
 Lau is definitely going to be a great asset as our new assistant coach.”

-Vallverdu was a four-year letter winner (2007-10) for the Canes and is the program’s all-time leader in singles wins with 131, which was the record when she wrapped up her career.
+Vallverdu was a four-year letter winner (2007-10) for the Canes and is second all-time at Miami in singles wins with 131, which was the record when she wrapped up her career.
 The five-time All-American finished her senior season with 35 singles wins and a No. 7 national ranking in doubles.

 A native of Valencia, Venezuela, Vallverdu graduated in 2010 with a degree in psychology and earned her master’s in sport administration in 2012.

 "It is definitely a huge honor to represent this school that once took me in as a student-athlete and now is putting its trust in me to help these young ladies,” Vallverdu said.
 “I couldn't thank Paige enough and I can't wait to continue building this program.
 At the end of the day it is all about the U and these young ladies that I am so excited to work with.”

 Vallverdu, who replaces Alex Santos, officially began her coaching duties on July 22, 2013.